 Even if you desperately want to be one of the first off the aeroplane on landing, I think “Priority” booking is a complete waste of money (and a bit of a cheek by the airlines), especially if you’re travelling on your own.
 Save your pennies, and you will almost always find a single seat close to the front of the aeroplane regardless if you get on first or last.
 You could always risk going right to the back of the aircraft to get a seat near the back door, but depending on how busy/large the airport is that exit may not always be available on landing.

 All London airports have plenty of eateries and sandwich bars in their departure lounges, so buy something to drink and eat as you head for the gate.
 It will be much cheaper and arguably more appetising than what you will purchase on the aircraft.
 Ryanair are sticklers when it comes to taking one bag with you onto the aircraft even if your second bag is Duty Free.
-I had a departure-lounge-purchased sandwich in a paper bag with me once when I was standing in line to board a Ryanair flight, when the flight assistant insisted that I couldn’t bring the paper bag onto the aeroplane unless I put it in my suitcase.
-Not wanting to put smelly food into my suitcase I asked her with tongue-in-cheek would it be acceptable if I just held the sandwich in my hand and threw the paper bag away, to which to my surprise she said it was, and that’s what I did.
+I had a departure-lounge-purchased sandwich in a paper bag with me once when I was standing in line to board a Ryanair flight (it was the only airline flying to the destination I wanted to go to).
+The flight assistant insisted that I couldn’t bring the paper bag onto the aeroplane unless I put it in my suitcase.
+Not wanting to put smelly food into my suitcase I asked her cheekily would it be acceptable if I just held the sandwich in my hand and threw the paper bag away, to which to my surprise she said it was, and that’s what I did.

 I hope what I have said above has helped in some way and contributes to you having a very pleasant, safe and enjoyable trip.